AtiyeEyvazlou/ARM-lpc17xx/README.md

 # ARM-lpc17xx
 A repository for ARM Cortex-M3 development using the LPC17xx series microcontrollers.
 This collection includes main files for various embedded functionalities, designed to be used with CMSIS libraries.
 Each file is an independent project.
 ![lpc1768](http://mbed.org/media/uploads/synvox/lpc1768_mbed_pinout.gif)
-# ARM-lpc17xx

-A repository for ARM Cortex-M3 development using the LPC17xx series microcontrollers.
-This collection includes main files for various embedded functionalities, designed to be used with CMSIS libraries.
-Each file can be set up as an independent project.

 ## Table of Contents
 - [About](#about)